Savannah Battery Lawyer

 We Can Put More Than a Decade of Experience to Work for You

 At The Schneider Law Firm, you can expect the highest level of professionalism and skill.
 You may not be guilty, or you may have been acting in self-defense.
-No matter what happened, you need to hire an attorney.
+No matter what happened, you need to hire a criminal defense attorney.
 Our lead attorney formerly served as a prosecutor, so he can use this insight and experience to inform your defense strategy.

 Call (912) 385-0854 now to schedule a confidential consultation.